 Wood stoves are an alternative heating source that can provide comfort and warmth during winter.
 However, using wood stoves also presents risks, such as accidental fires and carbon monoxide poisoning.
-Proper use of wood stoves can help to significantly reduce the chances of a fire breaking out in your home.
+To minimize those risks, follow these wood stove safety tips:

 - If you plan to buy a new stove, have a qualified professional install the stove, chimney, and connectors.
 Choose a stove that’s approved by a nationally recognized testing laboratory.